SuperDARN/DDWG/policies_procedures.md

 * A summary of any official SuperDARN mirror downtimes over the past year
 * Any future work that will be performed

+### Quarterly reports
+Throughout the year 'quarterly' reports will be drafted with feedback from the DDWG.
+The reports will then be sent to the PIs for review.

+The relevant date ranges are:
+1. February 1 to April 30 with an update due by May 15
+1. May 1 to August 31 with an update due September 15
+1. September 1 to October 31 with an update due November 15
+1. November 1 to January 31 with an update due February 15

+The basic information that should be included is:

+* Any feedback from the DDWG
+* Any major or noteworthy events
+* Any help requested, any roadblocks or issues encountered, any outstanding tasks

 ### Annual Meeting

 At each annual SuperDARN workshop, there should be a meeting for the DDWG members to discuss current